gvwilson/sensibleadventures/nardica/nardica.md

 that a convoy like theirs would cause in Halley.
-Her heart skipped a beat once when she thought she saw a face that she was hoping and not hoping to see, but then the boy turned his head and she realized it was someone else.
+Her heart skipped a beat once when she thought she saw a face that she was hoping and not hoping to see, but then the girl turned his head and she realized it was someone else.
 If it hadn't been that,
 and for Uncle Jack muttering under his breath and snapping at Aunt Naggie when she tried to shush him,